WOGK

-WOGK (93.7 FM), known as "K-Country", is a commercial radio station in Ocala, Florida, broadcasting to the Gainesville-Ocala radio market.
-It is owned by Saga Communications and it airs a country music format.
+WOGK (93.7 FM), known as "K-Country", is a commercial radio station in Ocala, Florida, broadcasting to the Gainesville radio market.
+It is owned by Saga Communications, and it airs a country music format.
 The studios and offices are on East Fort King Street in Ocala.

 WOGK is a Class C0 FM station.
 It has an effective radiated power (ERP) of 100,000 watts, the maximum for most FM stations.
 The transmitter and tower are off NE 79th Street in Anthony, Florida.
-With a good radio, the signal can be heard as far as Daytona Beach, Orlando and Jacksonville.
+With a good radio, the signal can be heard as far as Daytona Beach, Orlando, and Jacksonville.
 WOGK broadcasts using HD Radio technology.
 Its HD2 subchannel, known as "The Outlaw," carries a classic country format.